 The NOAA Research network consists of 10 research laboratories, programs that conduct ocean exploration and observations, support research to improve weather forecasting and our understanding of ocean acidification, and enhance the use and conservation of coastal, marine and Great Lakes resources through the National Sea Grant Program.
 The primary components of the network that PMEL works with are:

 - National Sea Grant College Program

 - NOAA Ocean Acidification Program

 PMEL works very closely with many university partners.
-The strongest connection with U.S. universities is through the national network of Cooperative Institutes (CIs).
+The strongest connection with U.S. universities is through NOAA's national network of Cooperative Institutes (CIs).
 Approximately one-half of the PMEL workforce is made up of CI employees.
 CIs are absolutely essential to the productivity and success of the laboratory's research programs.
 They foster important collaborations with university scientists, as well as provide NOAA with access to a broad range of university facilities and resources that would otherwise be unavailable.
 PMEL has scientists and technical staff with the following CI's:

-- Oregon State University's Cooperative Institute for Marine Resources Studies (CIMRS)
+- The Cooperative Institute for Marine Resources Studies (CIMRS) hosted at Oregon State University

-- University of Hawaii's Joint Institute for Marine and Atmospheric Research (JIMAR) hosted at the University of Hawai'i
+- The Joint Institute for Marine and Atmospheric Research (JIMAR) hosted at the University of Hawai'i

 National and International Partners